skaderli/WaveBreaking/README.rst

 Tutorial
 --------

-This tutorial shows how to calculate Rossby wave breaking events step by step.
+This tutorial shows how to calculate RWB events step by step.
 After successfully installing WaveBreaking, the module needs to be imported.
 Make sure that the Python kernel with the correct virtual environment (where WaveBreaking is installed) is running.

 .. code-block:: python

         import wavebreaking as wb

+More information about the functions presented below can be found in the `documentation <https://wavebreaking.readthedocs.io/en/latest/modules.html>`_.

 Data pre-processing:
 ~~~~~~~~~~

-Optionally, the variable intended for the wave breaking calculations can be smoothed.
+Optionally, the variable intended for the RWB calculations can be smoothed.
 The smoothing routine applies a 5-point smoothing (not diagonally) with a double-weighted center and an adjustable number of smoothing passes.
-This routine returnes a xarray.DataArray with the variable "smooth_variable".
+This routine returnes a xarray.DataArray with the variable "smooth_<variable>".

 .. code-block:: python

         #read your data
         import xarray as xr
-        demo_data = xr.open_dataset("tests/tests_data/test_data.nc")
+        demo_data = xr.open_dataset("tests/data/demo_data.nc")

         #smooth variable with 5 passes
-        smoothed = wb.calculate_smoothed_field(data = demo_data.variable,
+        smoothed = wb.calculate_smoothed_field(data=demo_data.PV,
-                                                      passes = 5)
+                                               passes=5)

-The wavebreaking module can calculate the intensity for each identified event.
-For that, the intensity field needs to be provided or calculated before the event identification.
-Here, the momentum flux derived from the product of the (daily) zonal deviations of both wind components is used as the intensity.
-This routine creates a xarray.DataArray with the variable "mflux".
+The wavebreaking module calculates the intensity for each identified event, if an intensity field is provided.
+In my master thesis, the intenstiy is represented by the momentum flux derived from the product of the (daily) zonal deviations of both wind components.
+The routine creates a xarray.DataArray with the variable "mflux".
 More information can be found in my `master thesis <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.

 .. code-block:: python

-        #calculate momentum flux (wind data not included in the demo data)
+        #calculate momentum flux
-        mflux = wb.calculate_momentum_flux(u = demo_data.variable,
+        mflux = wb.calculate_momentum_flux(u=demo_data.U,
-                                           v = demo_data.variable)
+                                           v=demo_data.V)

 Contour calculation:
 ~~~~~~~~~~

-Both Rossby wave breaking indices are based on a contour line representing the dynamical tropopause.
+All RWB indices are based on a contour line representing the dynamical tropopause.
 The "calculate_contours()" function calculates the dynamical tropopause on the desired contour levels (commonly the 2 PVU level for Potential Vorticity).
-The function supports several contour levels at a time which allows for the contour calculation on both Hemispheres at the same time (levels -2 and 2).
+The function supports several contour levels at a time which allows for processing data of both hemispheres at the same time (e.g., contour levels -2 and 2).

 If the input field is periodic, the parameter "periodic_add" can be used to extend the field in the longitudinal direction (default 120 degrees) to correctly extract the contour at the date border.
-With "original_coordinates = False", array indices are returned (used for the index calculations), instead of original coordinates.
-This routines returns a geopandas.GeoDataFrame with a geometry column and some properties for each contour.
+With "original_coordinates = False", array indices are returned (used for the index calculations) instead of original coordinates.
+The routine returns a geopandas.GeoDataFrame with a geometry column and some properties for each contour.

 .. code-block:: python

         #calculate contours
-        contours = wb.calculate_contours(data = smoothed,
+        contours = wb.calculate_contours(data=smoothed,
-                                         contour_levels = [-2, 2],
+                                         contour_levels=[-2, 2],
-                                         periodic_add = 120,
-                                         original_coordinates = True)
+                                         periodic_add=120, # optional
+                                         original_coordinates=True) # optional

 Index calculation: